 New Submission Process for Permit Submissions, Applications, Construction Plans, Dye Tests Applications

-Due to the Covid-19 pandemic, the Bethel Park Municipal building is not open to the public.
-To better serve the residents of Bethel Park , we have set up a municipal drop box for the public.
+The Municipal building is currently open to the public, you can come in to drop off or pick up permits and applications.
+For those who do not want to come in, we have set up a municipal drop box for the public.
 The drop box is located next to the police department entrance and its labeled- “Drop Box Municipal Permits”.
-We are however encouraging everyone who can to submit all necessary information via email Permits@bethelpark.net .
+We are however encouraging everyone who can to submit all necessary information via email Permits@bethelpark.net.
 If you are not able to email your information then please use the drop box until further notice.
 All permit applications and information can be found on the Municipal website under Community Services.
 If you have any questions regarding the type of permit applications we are accepting at this time please call- 412-831-6800 ext.
 135. We thank you for your patience and understanding during these difficult times.

 Resources and Guidance

 Please Be Advised: Enforcement of the Governor’s Order for all non-life-sustaining businesses to close began @ 8:00 AM on Monday, March 23, 2020.
 A list of qualifying operations can be found here.
 If you feel you are a life-sustaining business and entitled to remain open, you are advised to file a waiver for such an exemption with the PA DCED.

 As the situation brought on by the spread of the novel coronavirus continues to develop, it is important to stay up-to-date with the relevant facts and programs designed to assist individuals and businesses in such times of hardship.